 Stroll through historic downtown Rockport.

-Rockport’s historic downtown has an idyllic small-town feel and plenty of sights to enjoy!
+Rockport’s historic downtown has an idyllic small-town feel and plenty of sights to enjoy–not surprising consider that it is considered one of the best beach towns in Texas.

 There are shops of all types and the people that own the shops are so kind and genuine.
 Some favorite stops in downtown Rockport are Sassy Chic, Goin’ Coastal Outfitters, and Rowdy Maui.